 Borrowing Limits Will Apply in New Mexico

 Conventional and FHA loan limits, typically set by the federal government and influenced by Wall Street, vary widely from state to state and in some states vary by county.
-But in New Mexico, the loan limits are nearly uniform by county, with current conventional and conforming (Jumbo) loan limits at $417,000 per county while FHA limits by county topped out at $271,050, with the exception of four counties that exceeded the norm.
+But in New Mexico, the loan limits are nearly uniform by county, with 2020 conventional and conforming (jumbo) loan limits at $510,400.
+FHA limits for 2020 are $331,760 for much of the state, with the exception of several counties, including Santa Fe, that exceeded that norm.
 Many first-time homebuyers in New Mexico go with FHA loans, which are easier to get and require lower down payments require payment of a Mortgage Insurance Premium, which can add hundreds to monthly bills.
 Conventional loans are less expensive than FHA loans but have stricter credit and income requirements.

 Experts Say Conditions in New Mexico Still Favor the Homebuyer